LexouDuck/MayaUtilities/README.md

 - **TransparencyCorrect**: Make alpha channels work properly for imported models by setting 'alpha is luminance' to false.
 Use this when the entire model is more or less see-through, it will make the correct parts of the model opaque as they should be.
 ---
 - **UnfilterAllTextures**: Sets every image texture in the scene to be unfiltered (ie: aliased, pixelated)
-- FilterAllTextures: Sets every image texture in the scene to have quadratic bilinear filtering
+- **FilterAllTextures**: Sets every image texture in the scene to have quadratic bilinear filtering
 ---
 - **MirrorAllTextureUVs**: Make it so all UV nodes in the scene have U & V mirrored texture space
 - **UnMirrorAllTextureUVs**: Make all UV nodes in the scene have U & V mirroring set to false